Sida's work in Zimbabwe

 Improving access to healthcare

-The necessary care to which expectant mothers are entitled is often deficient in Zimbabwe.
+Pregnant women often lack access to necessary care in Zimbabwe.
 Through support for the Health Development Fund provided via UNICEF, Sida has contributed to the continued functioning of the country’s health care system despite an increasingly strained situation.

 Care for survivors of gender-based violence

 Gender-based violence is widespread and on the rise.
-It is estimated that 35 percent of Zimbabwean women have been exposed to such violence.
-Through support to UNFPA and Unicef, Sida helps to ensure that survivors receive care, guidance and counselling, and also provides housing and legal aid.
+It is estimated that 37 percent of Zimbabwean women have been exposed to such violence.9 Through support to UNFPA and UNICEF, Sida helps to ensure that survivors receive care, guidance, counselling, as well as housing and legal aid.

 Information about contraception

-Young women in Zimbabwe have limited opportunities to access support regarding reproductive health and rights issues.
-Sida supports several organisations that conduct out-reach efforts aimed at providing information and contraception (primarily to adolescents and young adults), including the Let’s Talk campaign, which aims to reduce stigma and promote conversation about menstruation.
+Young women in Zimbabwe have limited access to support regarding reproductive health and reproductive rights issues.
+Sida supports several organisations that provide information and contraception (primarily to adolescents and young adults).
+One example is the Let’s Talk campaign, aiming to reduce stigma and promote conversation about menstruation.

 Environment, climate, energy and sustainable livelihoods

 Efforts to get more people to join the labour force and secure their livelihoods are hampered by the deteriorating economic situation.
 Climate change, erosion and poor soil quality also make agriculture less productive in many parts of the country.
-The majority of those living in rural areas do not have access to electricity.
+The majority lack access to electricity.10

 Making agricultural sector more productive

-Poverty in Zimbabwe is increasing, and many families don’t have access to enough food.
+Poverty in Zimbabwe is increasing, and many families don’t get enough food.
 Through a partnership with the Zimbabwe Resilience Building Fund, (implemented by UNDP), Sida is contributing to make agriculture more productive so that more people can get jobs and access to nutritious food.

 Reducing emissions from businesses

 There is a great need for renewable and environmentally sustainable energy in Zimbabwe.
-Through a collaboration with Green InnovationsHub and GreenEnterprize, Sida contributes, inter alia, to improved opportunities for SMEs to reduce their emissions and become more cost-effective.
+Through a collaboration with Green InnovationsHub and GreenEnterprize, Sida contributes to improved opportunities for small and medium enterprises to reduce their emissions and become more cost-effective.

 Renewable energy solutions

-The majority of rural households lack access to electricity.
+Most of rural households in Zimbabwe lack access to electricity.
 Renewable Energy and Climate Change Technology is a programme implemented in collaboration with Power Africa and aims to develop renewable energy solutions.
 Results in other countries in the region have been positive, but the project was only recently launched in Zimbabwe.